NHS Negligence Claims Solicitors: Suing the NHS

-The NHS complaints procedure is designed to give you an explanation, not financial compensation.
-If you have suffered actual harm in an NHS hospital, then you are entitled to make claims against the NHS in order to receive compensation for your injuries.
+The NHS complaints procedure aims to give you an explanation, though not necessarily financial compensation.
+So if you suffer actual harm in an NHS hospital, you can make claims against the NHS in order to receive compensation for your injuries.

-- The staff did something, or failed to do something, that fell short of the required quality standard (negligence); and
+- NEGLIGENCE: The staff did something or failed to do something, that didn’t meet quality standards.

-- The mistake caused you physical or psychological harm (causation.)
+- CAUSATION: The mistake causes you physical or psychological harm.

-“Harm” is broadly defined.
-It arises whenever a clinician causes you a direct physical injury, for example, by leaving surgical instruments inside your body.
-It also arises whenever your illness or condition is worsened by the clinician’s mistakes.
+The term “harm” has a broad definition.
+It arises whenever a clinician causes you a direct physical injury.
+For example, by leaving surgical instruments inside your body.
+It also arises whenever the clinician’s errors worsen your illness or condition.

 Common duty breaches that cause harm to NHS patients include:

-- Failure to warn of the risks of treatment
+- Failure to warn of the risks of treatment, and;

-- Failure to monitor oxygen or fluid levels
+- Failure to monitor oxygen or fluid levels, and;

 - Negligent personal care which can lead to wound infections or pressure sores.